swiftlang/swift-evolution/proposals/xxxx-func-parameter-parentheses-optional.md

 ## Source compatibility

-This change would not break any existing code.
+This change would not break any existing code because the alternative notation of `func foo() { ... }` is still completely valid.

 ## Effect on ABI stability

-None.
+This should have no effect in ABI stability.

 ## Effect on API resilience